Separability and entanglement in classical eigenfunctions as a criterion for Hamiltonian chaos: Introduction

 \section{Introduction}

+The defining signature of chaos in classical mechanics is the exponential separation of neighboring trajectories, as measured by the Lyapunov exponents \cite{Lyapunov}.
+This trajectory-based approach to chaos cannot be used in quantum mechanics due to the Heisenberg uncertainty principle.
+Hence, quantum chaos is usually investigated using operator and Hilbert space methods \cite{Qchaos,Qchaos2}.

+Since the classical trajectory approach does not have a quantum analog, the investigations of quantum chaos in phase space are based on the (quasi)probability distribution given by the Wigner function \cite{Qchaos3,Qchaos4}.
+In concordance, it has been argued, for example by Ballentine and Zibin \cite{Rchaos}, that a proper comparison between quantum and classical chaos requires a study of the dynamics of classical probability distribution given by the Liouville equation.
+We can find several works that use this approach, see for example \cite{Rchaos2,Rchaos3,Rchaos4,Rchaos5,Rchaos6,Rchaos7} and references therein.

+Following the same logic, we go a step further and investigate integrability and chaos in Hamiltonian systems using \emph{classical} complex-valued wavefunctions and other mathematical concepts originally developed in quantum mechanics.
+Our use of complex functions is not arbitrary because they arise naturally when studying the spectrum of differential operators from classical mechanics.

+Our interest is twofold.
+First, from a purely classical point of view, Hamiltonian chaos is still a hard and puzzling subject.
+Any novel insight that can be given into the matter is of value.

+Second, studying classical chaos using concepts from quantum mechanics could inspire novel approaches to quantum chaos (we comment further about this point in the Appendix).
+In this regard, it is of particular interest that here we give a criterion for chaos that is independent of the exponential divergence of the trajectories, and, contrary to \cite{Rchaos7}, seems to be independent of Lyapunov exponents.

-In recent years there has been a resurgence in interest in the Hilbert space methods in classical mechanics first developed by Koopman and von Neumann \cite{koopman,von neumann,mauro,Prigogine} (hereafter referred to as the Koopman-von Neumann (KvN) theory) and related formalisms.
-There are a couple of reasons for this renewed interest, e.g., writing Hamiltonian dynamics as a Hilbert space theory allows us to directly compare and contrast classical and quantum mechanics.
+It is important to remark here that we will not use any classical or semi-classical limit.
+Instead, we will employ the natural Hilbert space structure that arises in classical mechanics as first studied by Koopman and von Neumann \cite{koopman,von neumann,mauro,Prigogine} (hereafter referred to as the Koopman-von Neumann (KvN) theory).
+The KvN theory and related formalisms have received renewed interest in recent years.
+A primary reason for this is that writing Hamiltonian dynamics as a Hilbert space theory allows us to compare and contrast classical and quantum mechanics.

 We can also mention that techniques originally developed for quantum mechanics have been recently applied to purely classical systems \cite{tool 1,tool 2,tool 3,tool 4,tool 5,tool 6,tool 7,tool 8,adiabatic driving,tool 9}.